Growlanser II: The Sense of Justice: Story summary

 It is at this point that the most significant branching storyline point occurs.
-The party meets up with the Mercenary Wolfgang, whose goal is to create a small neutral country so that mercenaries will have a place to be accepted.
-Wein can choose to either fight against him or aid his cause.
+The party meets up with the mercenary Wolfgang, whose goal is to create a small neutral country so that mercenaries will have a place to be accepted.
+Wein can choose to either fight against him, or aid his cause.
 In the more likely case of Wein standing against Wolfgang, the events leading up to war between the nations are found out to be the fault of Wolfgang's plotting.

 Meanwhile, darker forces are at work, when the party finds out that Wein's old friend Arieta has actually been possessed by Gevas, the dark being who was one of the original inhabitants of the world.
 Depending on the party's actions, they can either save her or kill her to defeat Gevas.
 With the party distracted by this, Wolfgang's plans have nearly come to fruition, and war is at hand.
-Wein's party, along with aid from Max and the soldiers of Burnstein take down the mercenaries and reclaim the powerful artifact Wolfgang was using to hold his new country in captivity.
+Wein's party, along with aid from Max and the soldiers of Burnstein, take down the mercenaries and reclaim the powerful artifact Wolfgang was using to hold his new country in captivity.

-One final twist occurs when Max, tired of how easily humans jump into wars, decides to use the artifact's power to control the minds of all people and make them enjoy a peaceful existence.
+One final twist occurs when Max, tired of how easily humans jump into wars, decides to use the artifact's power to control the minds of all people, and make them live a peaceful existence.
 Wein can choose to either go along with Max's plan or to stand against him.
 In the case of the former, Max succeeds in turning the world into a group of mindless puppets, but a new sequence develops in which Wein reconsiders his support of Max and decides to join the resistance led by his former party members.
 If Wein stands against Max, the world is allowed to quietly continue on rebuilding after the war, and Wein's future is determined by which character he has the highest relationship with.
 There are eight possible character-endings.
-Charlone, Riviera, and Arieta's endings must be gotten before the other endings (Hans, Xenos, Carmaine, Ernest, Brett) are available.
+Charlone, Riviera, and Arieta's endings must be obtained before the other endings (Hans, Xenos, Carmaine, Ernest, Brett) become available.